sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 Structural search is not a replacement for regexp search.
 It's another tool in your toolkit that works well for matching blocks of code or expressions, and simplifies catching buggy syntactic patterns.
-If you only want to find a simple string or pattern, consider using Sourcegraph's [literal search] or [regexp search], because these are typically much faster!
+If you only want to find a simple string or pattern, consider using Sourcegraph's literal or regexp [search](https://sourcegraph.com/search), because these are typically much faster!

 ## What's next for structural search?